OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/ENGG1100/Seminar 2 - Power and Control Subsystem.md

 ![[Pasted image 20230309123537.png]]

-## 5. Examples for control subsystem
+## 5. Examples for Control Subsystem
 ![[Pasted image 20230309123643.png]]

 You may use TinkerCAD for Control systems Diagrams & Simulation